nischinthjahnavi/Python-Projects/README.md

 Follow the below steps to install the latest version of MySQL workbench in our local machine

-1) Go to the MySQL website for for downloads https://www.mysql.com/downloads/
+1) Go to the MySQL website for downloads https://www.mysql.com/downloads/
-2) Select the right installaer for Windows and download the same
+2) Select the right installer for Windows and download the same
 3) After the download, open the installer
 4) Select the right setup type based on your preference
-5) Go with the default setting for conifguration and click Next
+5) Go with the default setting for configuration and click Next
-6) For authentication, use a strongle recommended password encryption
+6) For authentication, use a strong recommended password encryption
 7) Go with the default configuration setting and complete the installation
 8) Now launch the MySQL Workbench and the MySQL Shell